-The Faculty consists of two departments; the Department of East Asian Studies and the Department of Middle Eastern Studies.
+The Faculty consists of two departments: the Department China; Dr Imre Galambos, an expert in Dunhuang of East Asian Studies and the Department of Middle Eastern Studies.
 It is home to the Centre of Islamic Studies, which promotes a critical understanding of Islam and Muslims in wider society.
 The Faculty's work is overseen by a Faculty Board, to which a range of committees report, while financially it is underpinned by several significant trust funds.